Top 15 Best Quarterbacks of All Time

 Brett Favre was a quarterback who played for the Atlanta Falcons, Green Bay Packers, New York Jets, and Minnesota Vikings.
 Favre began his career with the Falcons for one season, before joining the Packers from 1992 to 2007.
 He made two Super Bowl appearances, winning one in 1997.

 Favre holds several records, including the joint longest touchdown pass of 99 yards.
 He also holds the NFL record for consecutive starts, 297.
 He made 302 regular season appearances across four teams.
-The legendary quarterback was the NFL's Most Valuable Player for three consecutive years and was selected for 11 Pro Bowl games.
+The legendary quarterback was the NFL’s Most Valuable Player for three consecutive years.
+Plus, they selected him for 11 Pro Bowl games.
 Favre also won the Bert Bell Award twice, once in 95 and the other in 96.

 • Passer Rating: 86.0